It Bit Me!

 - Maintain contact with the metal part of the car door while you are getting out of the car.

-- Rub the seats with a Fabric Softener Sheet.
-(Research tested and proved, re-apply approximately every 3/4 weeks).
+- Rub the seats with a fabric softener sheet (also known as 'tumble drier sheets').
+(Research tested and proved, re-apply approximately every three to four weeks).

 You could try driving completely naked.
 Going out in public unclothed is not recommended though, and liable to get you arrested.
 It's doubtful the police would believe you're trying to prevent static build-up.